 Procedure & Delegation Description Frequency WMP 05 - Wildlife Countermeasure (Harassment) Procedures TAOO This procedure details the procedures and guidelines for active management of wildlife hazards, and to assess the most effective countermeasure (harassment) and tools available for dispersing/removing wildlife from the vicinity of runways (including culling (lethal control) of wildlife).
 Before aircraft movements or as required WMP 06 - Culling (Lethal Control) of Wildlife TAOO Culling (lethal control) of wildlife is an important wildlife management tool and should be considered when trying to remove Moderate to Very High-risk species, in particular when other methods have been carried out with no effect.
 It can also be used to reinforce other methods.
 As required during periods of unusually high wildlife activity involving difficult to disperse species.
 WMP 07 - Egg and Nest Removal TAOO Wildlife that establishes breeding and nesting territories airside may behave territorially and create strike hazards.
 The removal of eggs and nests deters birds from establishing territories airside while limiting breeding success.
 This process may apply to territorial, ground-nesting species such as masked lapwing and bush-stone curlew.
-As required - during breeding season WMP 08 - Trapping and Snaring Wildlife AM / TAOO External Consultant / Defence Terrestrial wildlife may present a considerable hazard to aircraft operations.
-Where an increased risk is identified during monitoring, external contractors may be required to manage the hazard.
+As required - during breeding season WMP 08 - Trapping and Snaring Wildlife AM / TAOO External Consultant / Defence may be required to manage the hazard.
 The AM will liaise with Defence Contractors.
-Ventia, regarding implementation of procedures in accordance with RAAF Base Darwin Vertebrate BONS Management Program (Refer NT Vertebrate BONS Program 2018- 2022 Section 5.7).
-As required
+Ventia, regarding implementation of procedures in accordance with